usablica/hello-backbonejs-fa/README.md

-hello-backbonejs-fa
+Hello Backbone.js in Persian
 ===================

-Tutorial of increasing complexity for Backbone.js, translated to Persian
+Tutorial of increasing complexity for Backbone.js, translated to Persian: http://usablica.github.io/hello-backbonejs-fa/